 Quality and nursing directorate

-This directorate is responsible for monitoring the quality and safety of care delivered to patient in primary care, acute, mental health, and community care sectors.
+This directorate is responsible for monitoring the quality and safety of care delivered to patients in primary care, acute, mental health, and community care sectors.
 Colleagues work with system partners to identify and manage key quality and safety risks, support quality improvement and shared learning activities and the learning from incidents and near misses.

 They provide expert input into the development of high-quality provision for defined patient groups including individuals with learning disabilities and autism and those requiring continuing care.
 The team includes specialists who work collaboratively with system partners to undertake ICB statutory functions for safeguarding, special educational needs and infection prevention and control.